Skip to content

 All tickets supplied remain the property of the Berliner Verkehrsbetriebe until payment has been received in full.
 In the event that goods are resold, the retention of title shall cover a claim for the purchase price (extended retention of title).

-7. Liability
+7 Liability

 The BVG shall be liable for damages resulting from injury to life, limb, and health, for damages resulting from a breach of duties, fulfilment of which make due performance of the contract possible and on which the other party can normally expect to be able to rely (material contractual obligations), and for other damage resulting from a wilful or grossly negligent breach of duty in accordance with statutory provisions.
 Liability for claims in accordance with Product Liability Law shall remain unaffected.
 Liability for damage claims, irrespective of legal reason, is excluded.

 The customer is aware that they may incur costs for the use of the products made available to them in accordance with these T&Cs.
 This, in particular, concerns costs for processing payment transactions and necessary telecommunications (e.g. data transmission via mobile networks).
-The BVG and its associated service providers shall not assume any costs incurred by the customer directly or indirectly from the use of the products provided in accordance with these T&Cs.
+The BVG and its contracted service providers shall not assume any costs incurred by the customer directly or indirectly from the use of the products provided in accordance with these T&Cs.
 This, in particular, applies to transaction costs incurred by the customer’s credit institutions or credit card clearing houses as a result of debits or credits, as well as to all of the customer’s telecommunication costs.

-8. Final provisions
+8 Final provisions

 8.1 Applicable law